The Latest Lovett Care Response to Covid-19

 This is our latest advice in this changing situation, and we will continue to update this advice regularly.
 This advice is relating to our Lovett Care homes and is intended for our residents, teams and potential visitors.

 Our priority is safeguarding our residents and the team working in our homes.
-Therefore, to safeguard our residents and minimise the risk of infection, we have decided to limit all non-essential visits.
+Therefore, to safeguard our residents and minimise the risk of infection, we have developed dedicated visitor pods which are now available for use across our care homes.

 All of our teams in the homes remain fully briefed regarding how we are dealing with this risk and are clear about our expectations.
 They have been reminded of our updated policy and the actions required to minimise the risk of infection.
 Our leadership team continue to meet with all of the team on duty to ensure clear communications twice daily.